 Relative cell references

-If cell B1 refers to cell A1, then after copying cell B1 to cell D2, the cell starts to refer to cell C2.
+Cell B1 refers to cell A1, then after copying cell B1 to cell D2, the cell starts to refer to cell C2.
 In other words, cell reference has been moved by the same distance as the copied cell.

 In this case, enter the formula =B2&” “&C2 into cell D2.
 It will merge cell B2, space, and cell C2.
-Now you can use AutoFill to fill the remaining cells.
+Now, you can use AutoFill to fill the remaining cells.

 You can display formulas instead of values by using the Ctrl + ` keyboard shortcut.

 As you can see, only the formula in cell D2 refers to cells B2 and C2.
 References in the next cells have been shifted accordingly.